Spandana20/MeanGeo/README.md

 At first, I thought the US Census Geocoder and angular-google-maps were going to help me learn about WSDLs, but they're not WSDLs.
 The Geocoder thing is a REST API.
 I just smack some URL parameters on the back of a URL and do a request, and it responds with some nice JSON data.
 With angular-google-maps, it's even simpler.
 It all happens on the client side.
 You just hand it a lat and long and a few other parameters, stick it in a div, and you've got a map.

 The weather thing *_is_* a WSDL.
-I had to use a create a SOAP client with the NDFD WSDL XML, and then thread through the responding XML.
-Here's a few references that I found helpful for figuring WSDL out:
+I had to create a SOAP client with the NDFD WSDL XML, and then thread through the responding XML.
+Here's a few references that I found helpful for figuring things out:

 | Description  | Link |
 | ------------- | ------------- |